PCA-Guided Quantile Sampling: Preserving Data Structure in Large-Scale Subsampling: Method

 \subsection{PCA-Guided Quantile Sampling Method}

-\paragraph{Sampling in Principal Component Space:} PCA-QS stratifies data along principal component directions using quantile partitions to facilitate representative sampling.
+\paragraph{Sampling in Principal Component Space:} PCA-guided Quantile Sampling (PCA-QS) stratifies data along principal component directions using quantile partitions to facilitate representative sampling.
 For the case of a single principal component (\(\text{num.\ of PCs} = 1\)) and \(g\) quantile groups, the data is partitioned into intervals as follows:

 ensuring that each group contains an approximately equal proportion of the data.

 \paragraph{Quantile Assignment for Multiple Components} In the general case with multiple principal components (\(\text{num.\ of PCs} > 1\)), quantile stratification extends across a multi-dimensional subspace.
 For each principal component \(z_j\), the data is divided into quantile bins: